 The recipient of numerous professional awards, Limayem has published dozens of articles, many of which focus on the intersection of technology with the consumer, academic and business worlds.
 He is also the coauthor of a scholarly book, "Understanding The Use of Technology-Based Self Service: The Consumers' Point of View."
 His most recent publication is "Building an Informing Business School: A Case Study of USF's Muma College of Business."

-Limayem worked in the private sector as a systems analyst and computing consultant before receiving his MBA and PhD in business administration from the University of Minnesota.
+Limayem worked in the private sector as a systems analyst and computing consultant before receiving his MBA and PhD in business administration from the University of Minnesota in Minneapolis, Minnesota.
 Since 1992, he has served as an international expert in IT for UNESCO.
-He has taught at universities across the globe: he taught at the University of Minnesota, Laval University in Canada, City University of Hong Kong, and Lausanne University in Switzerland, as well as the University of Arkansas.
+He has taught at universities across the globe: the University of Minnesota, Laval University in Canada, City University of Hong Kong, and Lausanne University in Switzerland, as well as the University of Arkansas.

 - Soror, A., Hammer, B., Steelman, Z. R., Davis, D., and Limayem, M. (Forthcoming).
 "Good Habits Gone Bad: Explaining Negative Consequences Associated with the Use of Mobile Phones from a Dual-Systems Perspective."
 Information Systems Journal.

 - Steelman, Z. R., Hammer, B. I., and Limayem, M. (2014).
 "Data Collection in the Digital Age: Innovative Alternatives to Student Samples."
 MIS Quarterly

 - Bhattacherjee, A., Limayem, M., Cheung, C., "User Switching of Information Technology: A Theoretical Synthesis and Empirical Test", Information and Management.
 Volume 49 Issues 7-8 (2012).
 327-333.